 Fast forward to December and Wootton Lane had continued to see its fair share of continued off-piste activity.
 Several more 4x4s stuck in the deep mud in the woodland, one left burnt out in the watercourse, more litter left strewn around, and even an incident in which a motorcyclist was run over leaving the lane closed to everyone while police investigations took place.
-But finally all parties had agreed upon a solution that satisfied everyone, budgets had been discussed and signed off, including funding from GLASS, the police had re-opened the lane, and work could finally begin.
+But finally all parties had agreed upon a solution that satisfied everyone, budgets had been discussed and signed off, including funding from the Green Lane Association, the police had re-opened the lane, and work could finally begin.

 It look over a week for Shropshire Rights of Way Officer Tim Simmons and local farmers to remove the burnt out Land Rover, cut back into the banks of the watercourse, lay concrete blocks, back-fill and make tidy the previously scarred land.
 Passing places were cut into the high-sided lane and the material removed was used as back-fill or to grade any minor surface erosion – the green lane version of pot hole filling.